wy580477/Leech-AIO-APP-EX/docs/README_colab.md

     Edit the config/script.conf file.
 Fill in the corresponding options for botid:token and ChatID, then the notification function will take effect.

  2. Known pyLoad bugs：
-    - Redirect to http after login，solution: close the pyLoad page and reopen it.
     - Fail to delete archives after extraction, solution: Settings--Plugins--ExtractArchive, set "Move to trash instead delete" to off.